-Bad Debt Expense - Definition
+Bad Debt Expense - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Bad Debt Expense?How to Account for a Bad Debt ExpenseDirect Write-Off vs. Allowance MethodCalculating Bad Debt Expense Using Allowance MethodAcademics Research on Bad Debt Expense

 A bad debt expense refers to a portion of a company's accounts receivable that can no longer be collected.
 A company's accounts receivable refers to debts that its customers owe, it is the amount for goods sold but are yet to be paid by customers.
 When a company experiences a bad debt expense, it means that an account receivable is no longer collectible due to default on payment by a customer.
 A customer might default on payment for credit if he is bankrupt or faced with other financial hardships.
 A bad debt expense can be reported in a company's financial statements under the provision for credit losses.

 How to Account for a Bad Debt Expense